markk0042/Milestone1project.github.io/README.md

 the images and text on my card features down the page look good the images are a nice size, not too big not too small, the text fits perfect, all boxes are equal in size, the footer is well positioned and styled with nice color and icons with active links to social networks.

 On the mobile version The site is similar to the desktop version.
-EXCEPT I made sure to have a collapsable menu to make it tidier on smaller screens I also took the idea of reducing the information on smaller devices by using the display-block feature for the entire row of the personal trainer collumn and also the small images in each row, so it makes it more mobile friendly, looks nicer on the eyes, and it spaced better.
-Due to the nav-bar sign in feature for existing members being removed for mobile friendly devices, I added a membership account link doen below in the footer for access for mobile users to still have the ability to sign in on both forms of devices.
+EXCEPT I made sure to have a collapsable menu to make it tidier on smaller screens I also took the idea of reducing the information on smaller devices by using the display-block feature for the entire row of the personal trainer collumn and also the small images in each row, so it makes it more mobile friendly, looks nicer on the eyes, and its spaced better.
+Due to the nav-bar sign in feature for existing members being removed for mobile friendly devices, I added a membership account link down below in the footer for access for mobile users so they would have the ability to sign in on both forms of devices. (footer links not active as of yet)

 ### **Deployment:**